icicel/ahn/README.md

 The suffix is applied in the same way as noun suffixes above.
 - Jovian moons - Jupiteri r̂̂ao
 - The French revolution - Iś Franci él̂ũȷ̀̂a
-- Not enough Swedes - Âı́'ẫds Swedenio
+- Not enough Swedes - Âı́'ẫds Swedenjo
 - Freudian philosophy - Freudi ks̀ŵôks̄

 If the base noun is unclear or too different, the word itself can be used as a proper noun.